DrCloudz/DrCloudz/README.md

-- 👋 Hi, I’m @DrCloudz
+- 👋 Hi, I’m Markell Spann
 - 👀 I’m interested in Games, Cars and Technology.
-- 🌱 I’m currently learning how to properly program and create websites.
+- 🌱 I’m currently learning how to properly program and create web pages

 <!---
 DrCloudz/DrCloudz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.